> cs 342: intro to HCI_

 Every week, you will find the required readings, slides, and project assignments in our HCI progress map.
 This doc lives in our student drive.
 You must complete these before the next week’s Monday Meeting.

 Every week, we will meet for our Weekly Workshops, where we’ll deliberately practice components of the project and I will give you feedback.
-We start this week!
-For the in-person section, we will meet in class every Wednesday from 11:30-12:45p.
-For the online section, our Workshop will take place on Zoom. every Friday from 10-11a.
+We start next week!
+Our Workshop will take place every Wednesday from 11:30-12:45p in LWH 3003.
+Attendance is required.

 See you soon.